assistify/rcapps-gitlab/README.md

-# Assistify - GitLab integration
+# Rocket.Chat - GitLab integration

-_**Integrates GitLab with Assistify.**_
+_**Integrates GitLab with Rocket.Chat.**_

-This app connects GitLab with Assistify / Rocket.Chat.
+This app connects GitLab with Rocket.Chat.
 Users are notified directly in the chat about code changes.
 In future versions, this app will allow users to reference, browse and create issues in the chat.

 ![GitLab integration example](images/assistify-gitlab-integration-example.png "GitLab integration example")